lanl-aea/waves/docs/tutorial_03_solverprep_waves.rst

     There is a large section of lines in the ``SConscript`` file that are not included before the next section of code shown here, as they are identical to those from :ref:`tutorial_partition_mesh_waves`.
-The ``diff`` of the ``SConscript`` file at the end of the **SConscript** section will demonstrate this more clearly.
+The ``diff`` of the ``SConscript`` file at the end of the :ref:`tutorial_solverprep_waves_SConscript` section will demonstrate this more clearly.

 6. Modify your ``tutorial_03_solverprep/SConscript`` file by adding the contents shown below immediately after the code pertaining to ``#Mesh`` form the previous tutorial. ..